-- Challenge: Chronic flow depletion impacting aquatic and riparian habitat - Outcome: Restored flows in a dewatered reach, improving fish and wildlife habitat - Volumetric Water Benefit: 308,370 m3/yr (81,462,720 gallons/yr) reduced withdrawal - Additional benefits: increased habitat provision for fish, birds, and wildlife, - SDG Goal: 6.6
+- Challenge: Chronic flow depletion impacting aquatic and riparian habitat - Outcome: Restored flows in a dewatered reach, improving fish and wildlife habitat - Volumetric Water Benefit: 308,370 m3/yr (81,462,735 gallons/yr) reduced withdrawal - Additional benefits: increased habitat provision for fish, birds, and wildlife, - SDG Goal: 6.6

 Endangered species like the Rio Grande Silvery Minnow and Southwestern Willow Flycatcher remain imperiled in this area, and work to restore flow to the river and improve critical riparian habitat is a focus for many groups across the region.
-In 2021, this project leased a total of 250 acre-feet of water (308,370 m3 or 81,462,720 gallons) from the City of Bernalillo which was delivered to key wetland and channel areas in the Isleta Reach of the Rio Grande that lack adequate water supply to support riparian, in-channel, and environmental function.
+In 2022, this project leased a total of 250 acre-feet of water (308,370 m3 or 81,462,735 gallons) from the City of Bernalillo which was delivered to key wetland and channel areas in the Isleta Reach of the Rio Grande that lack adequate water supply to support riparian, in-channel, and environmental function.
 This project will continue to deliver 250 acre-feet of water to these key wetland and channel areas through the end of 2027.
 This 8-year flow restoration project is the first long-term commitment to lease water for environmental flows in the Rio Grande.
 Observations in 2020 by project partner Audubon New Mexico identified a total of 75 bird species at three monitored locations in the project area.

-Anticipated Future Benefits: Harvey Jones Bioswale Demonstration
+Harvey Jones Bioswale Demonstration

-The Nature Conservancy and the Southern Sandoval County Arroyo Flood Control Authority have partnered to develop a bioswale in Rio Rancho, New Mexico, upstream of the Los Lunas data center.
-This green stormwater treatment feature will capture and infiltrate stormwater runoff from the Montoya watershed, filtering sediments, toxins, and nutrients from the stormwater before allowing it to infiltrate or slowly releasing it to the Rio Grande.
-The capture and slow infiltration or release of stormwater are expected to also support fish and wildlife through creation of wetland habitat.
-A system of trails will allow recreational access and viewing of the newly-created habitat.
-The bioswale has been completed and a grand opening took place in 2022.
-This project is anticipated to start providing volumetric benefits in 2022.
+The Nature Conservancy and the Southern Sandoval County Arroyo Flood Control Authority partnered to develop a bioswale in Rio Rancho, New Mexico, upstream of the Los Lunas data center (Figure 17).
+This green stormwater treatment feature captures and infiltrates stormwater runoff from the Montoya watershed, filtering sediments, toxins, and nutrients from the stormwater before it is infiltrated or released to the Rio Grande.
+The capture and slow infiltration or release of stormwater supports fish and wildlife through creation of wetland habitat.
+A system of trails allows recreational access and viewing of the newly created habitat.